 Whilst the concept of Epcot Coral Reef is an excellent one and the decor and theme are a brilliant idea, service can be a little inconsistent.
 Here is my full Epcot Coral Reef review at:

-Whichever restaurant you choose in Walt Disney World there are plenty of options to keep the kids (and the grown ups) happy.
-Which is your favorite Disney restaurant?
-Leave me a Comment!
+Whichever restaurant you choose in Walt Disney World there are plenty of options to keep the kids (and the grown-ups) happy.
+Which do you think is the Best Walt Disney World Restaurants for Kids Leave me a comment!

 You may also like: